phrp720/Automated-Payroll-System/README.md

 # Automated Payroll System

-This project is an automated payroll system developed by a team of three members.
+This project is an automated payroll system developed by a team of three members for academic purposes.
 The system aims to simplify and streamline the payroll process for businesses.

 ## Team Members